-Figure 47 A concrete floodway poured in two (2) sections side by side to avoid the need for a temporary diversion track and associated erosion disturbance.
+A concrete floodway poured in two (2) sections side by side to avoid the need for a temporary diversion track and associated erosion disturbance.

-4.7.1.2 Rock Floodways
+4.8.1.2 Rock Floodways

-Rock floodways are a cost-effective alternative to concrete floodways for low volume roads (< 50 average daily traffic).
+Rock floodways are a cost-effective alternative to concrete floodways for low traffic roads in rural or remote areas.

-- For low volume, low speed roads, rock floodway pavements can be constructed using clean well-graded unscreened rock with a D{50} of 150 mm diameter and smaller interlocking rock for small streams.
+- For low traffic, low speed roads, rock floodway pavements can be constructed using clean well-graded unscreened rock with a D50 of 150 mm diameter and smaller interlocking rock for small streams.
 Larger unscreened rock up to 300 mm could be needed for larger stream crossings, but also with voids filled with smaller rock.
-This rock is suitable for flows up to about 2.5 - 3.0 m/s (Figure 48). - The location of the rock floodway needs to be boxed-out so the rock is inset into the creek bed and extends along the road approaches either side of the stream crossing.
-(Figure 48; Figure 49). - Use of road base over rock floodways and creek crossings should be avoided, as the associated fine sediment binder in the road base will be washed downstream during floods causing pollution (Figure 49).
-Depositing fine sediment into a streambed knowing that it will be washed further downstream is illegal. - Gravel road base without fine sediment binder less than 1 mm could be used instead as a finer material on top of a coarser rock floodway (Figure 49).
+This rock is suitable for flows up to about 2.5 - 3.0 m/s (Figure 52). - The location of the rock floodway needs to be boxed-out so the rock is inset into the creek bed and extends along the road approaches either side of the stream crossing (Figure 52; Figure 53). - Use of fine road base over rock floodways and creek crossings should be avoided, as the associated fine sediment binder in the road base will be washed downstream during floods causing pollution.
+Depositing fine sediment into a streambed knowing that it will be washed further downstream is illegal (EPA 1994; 440ZG). - Gravel road base without fine sediment binder less than 1 mm could be used instead as a finer material on top of a coarser rock floodway (Figure 52).
 This gravel material is less likely to be transported into local waterways when associated with a downstream rock kerb, and will not pollute the stream with fine sediment or deliver fine sediment to the Great Barrier Reef. - A downstream road edge (or weir or kerb) made from larger rock and a scour apron should be installed to retain the rock mattress in the floodway and prevent scour.
-Well-graded rock up to about 350 mm is usually adequate for this apron (Figure 48).
+Well-graded rock up to about 350 mm is usually adequate for this apron (Figure 52).

-Figure 48 Road cross-section diagram at a rock floodway crossing.
+Figure 52: Road cross-section diagram at a rock floodway crossing.

-Figure 49 The coarse base of a rock crossing of a drainage swale and trafficable dip (left), inset into the existing road surface, with a thin layer of road base capping (right) that will settle into the rock below.
+The coarse base of a rock crossing of a drainage swale and trafficable dip (left), inset into the existing road surface, with a thin layer of road base capping (right) that will settle into the rock below.
 The surveyor is standing on a bypass track which was later stabilised with rock mulch shown on the right.

-4.7.1.3 Diversion Track Erosion Avoidance and Control
+4.8.1.3 Diversion Track Erosion Avoidance and Control

 The construction and use of a diversion track during the construction of a floodway should be avoided if possible.
-This avoids damage to the watercourse and its banks, environmental damage, escape of sediment into the watercourse and the cost of construction and rehabilitation of the track itself (Figure 50 left).
-If the use of a diversion track cannot be avoided, the track and cut banks must be reconstructed, stabilised and rehabilitated with rock mulch and/or revegetated using non-dispersive top-soil and native grasses (Figure 50 right).
+This avoids damage to the watercourse and its banks, environmental damage, escape of sediment into the watercourse and the cost of construction and rehabilitation of the track itself (Figure 54 top).
+If the use of a diversion track cannot be avoided, the track and cut banks must be reconstructed, stabilised and rehabilitated with rock mulch and/or revegetated using non-dispersive topsoil and native grasses (Figure 54 bottom).

-Rehabilitation of a typical diversion track through a steep water course is expensive and typically uses several hundred tonnes of rock mulch, or top soil and native grass revegetation, which takes significant time and cost to complete (Figure 50).
+Rehabilitation of a typical diversion track through a steep water course is expensive and typically uses several hundred tonnes of rock mulch, or top soil and native grass revegetation, which takes significant time and cost to complete (Figure 54).

-Figure 50 Deep rilling of a temporary bypass road crossing a creek (left) used during construction of a concrete floodway.
-Rock mulch placed on the same bank to mitigate soil erosion (right).
+Deep rilling of a temporary bypass road crossing a creek (top) used during construction of a concrete floodway.
+Rock mulch placed on the same bank to mitigate soil erosion (bottom).

-4.7.2 Culverts at Stream Crossings
+4.8.2 Culverts at Stream Crossings